 - All suspicions and allegations of abuse will be taken seriously and responded to swiftly and

 - All staff and volunteers working at our school have a responsibility to report concerns to the Designated Lead for Safeguarding: Mrs Brunton.
-In her absence, any concerns must be reported to the Head Teacher Mrs Taylor.
+In her absence, any concerns must be reported to the Acting Head Teacher Mrs Thompson.

 - Our governor for Safeguarding is Mrs Marie Scott.